scando1993/thingsboard.github.io/docs/reference/roadmap.md

 ---
 layout: docwithnav
-title: ThingsBoard Roadmap
+title: Pacificsoft Roadmap
-description: ThingsBoard architecture
+description: Pacificsoft architecture

 ---

 The product roadmap listed below covers only main features and does not cover small improvements and bug fixes.

-## ThingsBoard CE
+## Pacificsoft CE

 ### v2.4